KentRobotics/smartdashboard-usbrotate/README.md

 When you start SmartDashboard, you should see a new widget available in the Add menu.

 ### credit where it's due

+[/u/LukeShu](https://www.reddit.com/user/LukeShu) for pointing me in the right direction

 wpilib developers for managing to make all this SmartDashboard code that has been pasted into this project.

 If I was able to find a license, I would have included it.

 ### warning: this code is not guarenteed to work